wp-plugins/remove-orphan-shortcodes/readme.txt

 == Description ==

-This is a simple plugin which automatically hides unused (orphan) shortcode tags added by previous themes and/or plugins.
-You can best use it if you want to switch to another WordPress theme, and avoid manual removal of unused shortcode tags inside your content.
+This is a simple plugin which automatically hides inactive (orphan) shortcode tags you have used for previous themes and/or plugins.
+It uses the_content filter to search for shortcode tags which are not active and simply removes them from your post/page content (note the shortode tags won't be deleted form your content, they will just be removed temporarily on your website frontend).
+It is a great solution if you want to avoid manual removal of old shortcode tags from your entire content.

-This plugin is created by <a href="http://mekshq.com" target="_blank">MeksHQ</a>
+Remove Orphan Shortcodes plugin is created by <a href="http://mekshq.com" target="_blank">MeksHQ</a>

 == Installation ==